robert-s-hogan/dev-portfolio/README.md

 -   JAMStack sites are incredible.
 I spent very little time connecting services and most of my time developing.

 -   Traditional Website applications are too slow.
-Network requests that bog down performance.
+Network requests and 3rd party services really degrade the website experience.

--   Of course to showcase my skills as a JavaScript developer and frontend engineer!
+-   Finally, to showcase my skills as a JavaScript developer and frontend engineer!

 <p  align="right">(<a  href="#top">back to top</a>)</p>

 ### Built With

--   [Github](https://github.com/) - Handles code and used to connect to Sanity and Netlify
+-   [Github](https://github.com/) - Maintains code and used to connect to Sanity and Netlify

--   [React.js](https://reactjs.org/) - Handled user interface and components
+-   [React.js](https://reactjs.org/) - Handles user interface and components

 -   [Gatsby.js](https://gatsbyjs.org/) - Handles performance, security and accessibility